qunitjs/qunit/docs/callbacks/QUnit.on.md

 ---
 layout: default
 title: QUnit.on()
-description: Register a callback to fire whenever the specified event is emitted.
+excerpt: Register a callback to fire whenever the specified event is emitted.
 categories:
   - callbacks
 version_added: "2.2"